MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-multiple-regions.md

 >[!IMPORTANT]
 >This architecture incurs outbound data charges for data replicated between Azure regions.
 See [Bandwidth Pricing](https://azure.microsoft.com/pricing/details/bandwidth/).

-This article builds on the [tutorial to manually deploy an availability group in a single subnet in a single region](./availability-group-manually-configure-prerequisites-tutorial-single-subnet.md).
+This tutorial builds on the [tutorial to manually deploy an availability group in a single subnet in a single region](availability-group-manually-configure-prerequisites-tutorial-single-subnet.md).
 When mentioning to local region in this article, it refers to the virtual machines and availability group already configured in a single region, the remote region is the new infrastructure being added.

 To create a replica in a remote data center, perform the following steps: